Paul Hawken: Biography

+Career

 Writing

 Hawken has authored articles, op-eds, and peer-reviewed papers, and seven books, including: The Next Economy (Ballantine 1983), Growing a Business (Simon and Schuster 1987), The Ecology of Commerce (HarperCollins 1993), and Blessed Unrest (Viking 2007).

 The Ecology of Commerce was voted the #1 college text on business and the environment by professors in 67 business schools.
 The businessman and environmentalist Ray Anderson of Interface, Inc. credited The Ecology of Commerce with his environmental awakening.
 He described reading it as a "spear in the chest experience", after which Anderson started crisscrossing the country with a near-evangelical fervor, telling fellow executives about the need to reduce waste and carbon emissions.

 Natural Capitalism: Creating the Next Industrial Revolution, co-authored with Amory Lovins, wrote about the idea of natural capital and direct accounting for ecosystem services.
 Natural Capitalism has been translated into 14 other languages.
 Together with The Ecology of Commerce these books have been described as being "among the first to point the way towards a sustainable global economy".

 Blessed Unrest, How the Largest Movement in the World Came into Being and Why No One Saw It Coming, published in 2007, argues that a vast "movement with no name" is forming involving environmental, social justice, and indigenous rights organizations.
 Hawken conceives of this "movement" as developing not by ideology but rather through the identification of what is and is not humane, and has compared it to humanity's collective immune system.

 Growing a Business became the basis of a 17-part PBS series, which Hawken hosted and produced.
 The program, which explored the challenges and pitfalls of starting and operating socially responsible companies, appeared on television in 115 countries and reached more than 100 million people.

-Hawken created Project Drawdown in 2013 and was the creator, author, and editor of Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming, published in 2017.
+Hawken co-created Project Drawdown in 2013 with Amanda Joy Ravenhill, and was the co-creator, author, and editor of Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming, published in 2017.
 It was collaborative effort involving 200 researchers and advisors who came together to model the most substantive solutions to reverse global warming.

 In 2021, Hawken published the New York Times Bestseller, Regeneration: Ending the Climate Crisis in One Generation.